Download Mountain Duck to access in Finder on macOS & Windows Explorer.

 Enter your email address into the username field.
 The email address is solely used for internal identification and not actual authentication against SharePoint using OAuth.

 Double click to connect to the newly created bookmark.
-You are prompted to enter an Authorization Code you obtain in the web browser window opened.
-Login to
+A web browser window will open to login to

 Grant permission to Cyberduck for OneDrive and SharePoint.